JafarSadik/code-lab/java/spring-boot-desktop/readme.md

 The project makes use of Bitfinex REST API to fetch currency pairs and prices.

 ### Build and run
 Minimum requirement is JDK 8 and Maven 3.
-Run the following command:
+Run the following commands:
 ```
 git clone https://github.com/JafarSadik/code-lab.git
 cd code-lab